 The Employment & Labor Practice has significant experience handling regulatory matters with the U.S. Department of Labor (DOL).
 Members of the practice regularly represent clients during investigations by DOL agencies such as the Office of Federal Contract Compliance Programs (OFCCP), the Wage and Hour Division, and the Occupational Safety and Health Administration (OSHA).

 Wage and Hour Compliance

 The Fair Labor Standards Act (FLSA) governs wage and hour requirements for employers and establishes standards to define who is exempt from the overtime requirements of the law.
 The FLSA, along with the many state statutes, creates a confusing web of requirements that can result in significant liability for any employer.
-Our group is adept at counseling clients on compliance issues and creating company policies and procedures to minimize the risk of potential litigation.
+Our Group is adept at counseling clients on compliance issues and creating company policies and procedures to minimize the risk of potential litigation.
 We assist employers in conducting wage and hour self-audits and have successfully resolved several national class-action wage and hour disputes.
-Our litigation team also represents clients in federal and state courts, as well as during arbitration and other alternative dispute resolution procedures.
+Our Litigation Team also represents clients in federal and state courts, as well as during arbitration and other alternative dispute resolution (ADR) procedures.

 Recent DOL matters handled by our attorneys include: